danmoser/danmoser.github.io/notes/doing_sci.rst

 - `Academia is built on exploitation.
 We must break this vicious circle <https://www.theguardian.com/higher-education-network/2018/may/18/academia-exploitation-university-mental-health-professors-plagiarism>`_

+- `"I’ll work on it over the weekend": high workload and other pressures faced by early-career researchers <https://www.nature.com/articles/d41586-019-01914-z>`_

 - `"Vermes de corda", fake e false news <http://revistaquestaodeciencia.com.br/questao-de-fato/2019/06/01/vermes-de-corda-nao-existem-logo-nao-causam-autismo>`_